mautrix/docs/maubot/usage/setup/index.md

         the environment.
    2. Activate with `source ./bin/activate`
 3. Install with `pip install --upgrade maubot`
-4. Copy `example-config.yaml` to `config.yaml` and update to your liking.
+4. Copy `maubot/example-config.yaml` to `config.yaml` and update to your liking.
-   **N.B.** If you created a virtualenv in a different directory than `.` (e.g. in `.venv`), you must manually copy `example-config.yaml` from the virtualenv directory to the directory you're running maubot in (or provide the path to the example config when starting maubot).
-Maubot will not function without access to the example config, as it is used for keeping your config file up to date.
 5. Create the log directory and all directories used in `plugin_directories` (usually `mkdir plugins trash logs`).
 6. Create the database with `alembic upgrade head`.
 If you have a custom config